 About this program

 The Year-Long Certification program is for dedicated practitioners in the field of education and mental health who are looking to receive an in-depth curricula-based training in becoming a skillful mindfulness teacher for young people.
+The program includes approximately 300 hours of combined online and in-person instructional learning over the course of a year.

 - Deepen your personal practice